asomoza/image_gen_aux/README.md

 ## Tools

-Each tool has its own README where you can find more information on how to use them.
+Each set of tools has its own README where you can find more information on how to use them.

 * [Upscalers](https://github.com/asomoza/image_gen_aux/blob/main/src/image_gen_aux/upscalers/README.md)